-Figure 12.17Geostrophic adjustment of a cold front. (a) Initial state. (b) Final state is in dynamic equilibrium, which is never quite attained in the real atmosphere.
+Geostrophic adjustment of a cold front. (a) Initial state. (b) Final state is in dynamic equilibrium, which is never quite attained in the real atmosphere.
+Cold air is shaded light blue.

 Final dynamic state after geostrophic adjustment within an environment containing continuous temperature gradients.
 Arrows represent geostrophic wind.
 Shaded areas are isobaric surfaces.
 H and L indicate high and low pressures relative to surrounding pressures at the same altitude.
 Dot-circle represents the tip of an arrow pointing toward the reader, x-circle represents the tail feathers of an arrow pointing into the page.